wp-plugins/widget-wrangler/README.txt

 == Upgrade Notice ==

-1.4.2 Bug fix for Posts page widgets not saving correctly
+1.4.3 Bug fix javascript not loading correctly on admin pages in the footer.